Expertium/expertium.github.io/Benchmark.md

 (ok, I admit, this diagram is a mess, but I don't know how to make it clearer)

 DASH, DASH[MCM] and DASH[ACT-R] don't have state variables that are carried on between reviews, and they don't process reviews sequentially, like SM-17/18 or FSRS.
-Instead, all past reviews must be processed in order to calculate the length of the next interval.
+Instead, all past reviews must be processed in order to calculate the probability of recall.

 10.​ [ACT-R](http://act-r.psy.cmu.edu/wordpress/wp-content/themes/ACT-R/workshops/2003/proceedings/46.pdf), Adaptive Control of Thought​  -  ​Rational (I've also seen "Character" instead of "Control" in some papers).
 It's based on a model of human memory that makes one very strange assumption: whether you have successfully recalled your material or not doesn't affect the magnitude of the spacing effect, only the interval length matters.
 Simply put, this algorithm doesn't differentiate between Again/Hard/Good/Easy.
 Notice that in the diagram below, grades are only used for calculating the loss function during optimization, but not used by the algorithm itself - no arrows come from "Grade".